calhewitt/LANE/README.md

-# LANE (LUCID ANalysis Ecosystem)
+# LANE (Langton ANalysis Ecosystem)
-A software ecosystem for analysis of the data from the LUCID (Langton's Ultimate Cosmic-ray Detector) project onboard TechDemoSAT-1 in space.
+A software ecosystem for analysis of the data from the Langton physics projects For example, the LUCID(Langton's Ultimate Cosmic-ray Detector) project onboard TechDemoSAT-1 in space.

 This software package contains: